nghianguyentek/database/README.md

 - A command input: an application for user to input [database language](#database-languages) commands directly or indirectly (the application generates the database commands based on the provided features).
-- A database connector: provides APIs (Application Programming Interfaces) for the command input to connect and interact with the database.
+- A database connector: the implementation of a particular database connectivity standard (i.e., APIs - Application Programming Interfaces) for the command input to connect and interact with the database.
+ODBC (Open Database Connectivity) and JDBC (Java Database Connectivity) are two popular database connectivity standards.
 - And the database.

 Because they